Curtains and Blinds for Children’s Spaces

 Choose a blackout Roller blind fabric.
 Not only is this neat and sleek at the window, but there are lots of cute and attractive children’s designs to choose from, as well as a great range of plain options.
 The blackout fabric itself completely blocks out light, leaving a slight luminous glow at the edges, which you can avoid by layering the blind with a pair of contrasting children’s curtains.
 Layering will also add to the insulation of the room, keeping it nice and cosy too.

 If you’re after a more streamlined look, consider a blackout Roller fabric that sits in a PerfectFit™ frame.
 The frame clicks into place between the beading on your window frame and the glass of uPVC windows without the need for drilling.
 The blackout blind sits snugly in the frame.
-Again, layer with curtains to soften the window aperture and provide addition warmth.
+Again, layer with curtains to soften the window aperture and provide additional warmth.

 Pleated blinds are a versatile option for a child’s room.
 Consider a Transition™ Pleated blind that combines two fabrics within one blind.
 Choose two contrasting colours, or opt for two practical fabrics.
 Combining a blackout fabric with a sheer fabric, for example, provides daytime privacy as well as a dark environment when it comes to bedtime.
 Transition™ blinds can be fitted within a PerfectFit™ frame for a snug fit that keeps light levels to a minimum, especially if you choose a blackout fabric.

 All our free-hanging blinds, which are operated by cords, have a child safety device fitted as standard although you can opt for a cord-free Roller blind.
 PerfectFit™ blinds have an easy-to-use central tab and no visible cords, so they are inherently child-safe.